benbalter/WP-Resume/readme.txt

 = 2.5.1 =
 * Fix for sections not appearing in the right order under certain circomstances
+* Organization links now open in a new window

 = 2.5 =
 * **NOTE: you may need to manually reactivate the plugin after upgrading to this version**